Health and Safety Policy

 - Refinement of methods to reduce pain and distress

 - Assures compliance with Novozymes' policies through the internal Science Ethics Committee.
-No study involving laboratory animals can be made - internally or externally - unless the protocol has been reviewed and approved by this committee.
+No study involving laboratory animals can be made unless the protocol has been reviewed and approved by this committee.

 - Requires that our suppliers (Contract Research Organizations) constantly consider and improve the welfare and the needs of laboratory animals.